 The Navy Diving School trains FDF divers in the Coastal Brigade in Upinniemi.
-Trainees are selected for the course annually based on two-phase entrance examinations.
-In the first phase in week 35 (4 days) physical capability is tested and applicants undergo a medical examination.
-In the second phase in week 40, applicants who have passed the first phase undergo extensive aptitude testing and are interviewed (2 days).
-The applicants' fitness class must be A. The requirement concerning vision is 1.0 in both eyes and normal colour vision.
+The selection is held during week 35.
+The selection exams include physical fitness tests and the applicant will have a Medical Examination, an aptitude test and an interview.
+The applicant's fitness class must be A. The requirement concerning vision is 1.0 in both eyes and normal colour vision.
 Previous diving experience is not required.

 The Diving School trains for combat diving and EOD tasks.
-The training takes place every other year so that combat divers are trained during even-numbered years and EOD-specialised divers during odd-numbered years.
-On the diver course all diver conscripts receive training to NCO level at least.
-During conscription diving days amount to around 60.
+The training alternates by year so that combat divers are trained even years and EOD divers odd years.
+All diver conscripts attending diver training are trained as NCO's or reserve officers.
+During conscript training diving days amount to around 60.
 A separate reimbursement is paid for diving.